-VII.
+VIII.
 Outcomes

-- A. Performance measures are based upon previous fiscal year HMIS data.
-Actual performance benchmarks will be provided in the first quarterly report.
-Outcomes will be reporting using the HMIS quarterly reports provided by DWS-OHS.
+- A. Performance measures are based on previous fiscal year UHMIS or comparable database data.
+Final and approved performance benchmarks will be provided in the first quarterly report.
+Outcomes will be reported using the HMIS quarterly reports provided by DWS-OHS.
+If a project is new, performance targets will be set with the GRANTEE.
 Outcomes for each grant will be negotiated between GRANTEE and DWS-OHS staff.
-All projects that serve clients directly will have performance measures that are approved by UHMIS.
+All projects that directly serve clients will have performance measures that are approved by HMIS.
 Example measures by project type: - i) General Project Measures: - 1.
 Number of clients served - 2.
 Number of households served - 3.
 Number of project leavers (participant project exits) - 4.
 Average length of project participation in days for leavers - 5.
 Average length of project participation in days for stayers - 6.
 Number of participants who exited to a permanent destination - 7.
-Number of participants who exit homelessness to permanent housing destinations and return to homelessness within 24 months - 8.
+Number of participants who exited homelessness to permanent housing destinations and returned to homelessness within 24 months\ - 8.
 Number of participants who exited to Data Not Collected (no exit interview completed) - 9.
 Percentage of individuals who made progress on their individual case management plan

-May not be required for projects that serve survivors of domestic violence, homeless prevention projects, or if the project has not been a participating program in HMIS for more than 24 months
+\May not be required for projects that serve survivors of domestic violence, homeless prevention projects, or if the project has not been a participating program in HMIS for more than 24 months.

-- ii) Additional Emergency Shelter Specific Measures - 1.
-Length of time persons remain homeless - 2.
-Median length of project participation in days for leavers

-- 3. Median length of project participation in days for stayers - 4.
-Number of households engaged in housing problem solving conversations - 5.
-Percentage of households diverted prior to entering shelter through problem solving conversations - 6.
-Percentage of households placed in alternative housing after entering shelter through problem solving conversations - iii) Additional Homeless Prevention Specific Measures - 1.
-Number of participants who exited to an emergency shelter, including hotel or motel paid for with emergency shelter voucher - Number of participants who exited to a place not meant for habitation (e.g., a vehicle, an abandoned building, bus/train/subway station/airport or anywhere outside) - iv) Additional Permanent Supportive Housing Specific Measures - 1.
-Average length of time in days between project start date and housing move-in date - 2.
-Number of participants who were exited without move-in date - 3.
+- ii) Additional Emergency Shelter-Specific Measures - 1.
+Length of time persons remained homeless - 2.
+Median length of project participation in days for leavers - 3.
+Median length of project participation in days for stayers - 4.
+Number of households engaged in housing problem-solving conversations - 5.
+Percentage of households diverted prior to entering a shelter through problem-solving conversations - 6.
+Percentage of households placed in alternative housing after entering shelter through problem-solving conversations - iii) Additional Homeless Prevention Specific Measures - 1.
+Number of participants who exited to an emergency shelter, including hotel or motel paid for with an emergency shelter voucher - 2.
+Number of participants who exited to a place not meant for habitation (e.g., a vehicle, an abandoned building, bus/train/subway station/airport, or anywhere outside) - iv) Additional Permanent Supportive Housing Specific Measures - 1.
+Average length of time in days between the project start date and housing move-in date - 2.
+Number of participants who exited without a move-in date - 3.
 Participants who retained or exited to permanent housing destinations - v) Additional Rapid Rehousing Specific Measures - 1.
-Average length of time in days between project start date and housing move-in date - 2.
-Number of participants who were exited without move-in date - vi) Additional Street Outreach Specific Measures - 1.
+Average length of time in days between the project start date and housing move-in date - 2.
+Number of participants who exited without a move-in date - vi) Additional Street Outreach Specific Measures - 1.
 Number of participants who enrolled in street outreach project from a place not meant for habitation - 2.
 Percentage of people successfully placed in more stable housing from street outreach - 3.
 Number of participants who exited to a permanent destination - 4.
-Number of participants who exited to a who exited to temporary & some institutional destinations - 5.
-Number of participants served with a date of engagement - vii) Additional Transitional Housing Specific Measures - 1.
-Above General Measures Only - viii) Additional Other Specific Measures

-1. Other projects will have specific measures determined based on the unique projects services
+Number of participants who exited to a temporary and some institutional destinations - 5.
+Number of participants served with a date of engagement - vii) Additional Transitional Housing-Specific Measures - 1.
+Above General Measures Only - viii) Additional Other Specific Measures - 1.
+Other projects will have specific measures determined based on the unique project's services

-VIII.
+IX.
 Budget

-- A. Invoicing for Reimbursement: - i) Adhere to the approved budget set forth in Attachment C Budget - ii) Claims for reimbursement of expenditures will be submitted online no less than quarterly through WebGrants 3.
-The URL for WebGrants 3 is: http://webgrants.utah.gov - iii) Claims must be submitted on a cost reimbursement basis with attached supporting documentation. - iv) Changes to the budget must be approved by DWS-OHS prior to the expenditure date, unless authorized by DWS-OHS.
+- A. Invoicing for Reimbursement: - i) GRANTEE must adhere to the approved budget set forth in the attached Budget and Itemization Form. - ii) Claims for reimbursement of expenditures will be submitted online no less than quarterly through WebGrants 3. - iii) Claims must be submitted on a cost reimbursement basis with attached supporting documentation. - iv) Changes to the budget must be approved by DWS-OHS prior to the expenditure date, unless authorized by DWS-OHS.